rwema3/Podcast/README.md

 3. Add api search api configure file.

 Tsacdop uses the ListenNotes API 1.0 pro to search for podcasts, which is not free, so I can not expose the API key in the repo.
 If you want to build the app, you need to create a new file named `.env.dart` in the lib folder.
 Add the following code to `.env.dart`.
-If you don't have a ListenNotes
+If you don't have a ListenNotes api key, keep the apiKey empty like ''.
+Then the app will only support the PodcastIndex search.
+You can get your own ListenNotes API key on [ListenNotes](https://www.listennotes.com/api/).
+Remember that you need to get a pro plan API because the basic plan doesn't provide an rss link for the search result.